WWM-housinggame-data-analysis/WWM-R-data-workflow/README.md

 ### Community
-If you want to contribute with the development of WWM R Data Workflow, read our [contriguting guidelines](CONTRIBUTING.md).
+If you want to contribute with the development of WWM R Data Workflow, read our [contributing guidelines](CONTRIBUTING.md).

 ## License